IamAlch3mist/blog/IamAlch3mist/content/about/_index.md

 ## About me

-I'm **Ajay** an securtiy reseacher specialized in the field of embedded device security with 3+ years of hands-on experience.
+I'm **Ajay** an security researcher specialized in the field of embedded device security with 3+ years of hands-on experience.

 	My research focuses on :